 1.)
-Smoking: The number one risk factor for lung cancer is cigarette smoking.
+Smoking: Cigarette smoking is the number one risk factor for lung cancer.
 People who smoke cigarettes are 15 to 30 times more likely to get lung cancer than people who do not smoke.
-In the United States, cigarette smoking is linked to about 80% to 90% of lung cancer deaths.
+Cigarette smoking is linked to about 80% to 90% of lung cancer deaths in the United States.

 2.)
 Secondhand Smoke: Secondhand smoke is smoke from other people’s cigarettes, cigars, or pipes.
 When a person breathes these in, it is like they are smoking.

 3.)
-Radon: Radon is an inert, colorless and odorless gas that can get trapped in houses and buildings.
+Radon: Radon is an inert, colorless, and odorless gas that can get trapped in houses and buildings.
 Breathing radon over time increases your risk of lung cancer.
 Radon is the second leading cause of lung cancer in the United States, only behind smoking.
-It is estimates that about 21,000 people die each year from radon-related lung cancer.
+It is estimated that about 21,000 people die yearly from radon-related lung cancer.

 4.)
-Other Substances: Exposure to other substances that increase the risk of lung cancer include asbestos, arsenic, diesel exhaust, and some forms of silica and chromium.
+Other Substances: Exposure to other substances that increase the risk of lung cancer includes asbestos, arsenic, diesel exhaust, and some forms of silica and chromium.

-Lung cancer affects everyone differently and the symptoms may vary from person to person depending on the severity of the cancer.
+Lung cancer affects everyone differently; the symptoms may vary from person to person depending on the severity of the cancer.
 Lung cancer symptoms may include:

-Metallic Taste (Dysgeusia), including bitter or sour taste, is a common side effect of lung cancers, medications and chemotherapy treatments.
+Metallic Taste (Dysgeusia), including bitter or sour taste, is a common side effect of lung cancers, medications, and chemotherapy treatments.
 People who experience xerostomia (dry mouth) often also suffer from dysgeusia.
-Xerostomia commonly occurs in smokers, as tobacco and nicotine use are known to worsen dry mouth symptoms.
+Xerostomia commonly occurs in smokers, as tobacco and nicotine use worsens dry mouth symptoms.

 MetaQil Oral Rinse is first-of-its kind product that alleviates metallic taste in the mouth, providing long-lasting comfort and relief.